 The Community Foundation of South Puget Sound makes grants to 501(c)(3) public charities that serve Thurston, Mason, and Lewis County residents.
 Organizations must acknowledge that 100% of Community Grant funds will be used in our geography.
 If your organization or group is not a 501(c)(3), you must secure a fiscal sponsor.

 - Organizations that discriminate on the basis of race, ethnicity, religion, gender, gender identity or expression, sexual orientation, disabilities, age, status as a veteran, national origin, or any protected classes

 - Religious organizations when funds would be used in whole or in part to further the organization’s religious purposes

 - National and statewide organizations that cannot demonstrate a local presence in Lewis, Mason, or Thurston Counties

-- Schools, school districts, school foundations, PTOs, preschools, and daycares
+- Schools, school districts, PTOs, preschools, childcare centers, camps, and sports teams